Images of Wales

 St Cadoc's Church at Llangattock Vibon-Avel.

-Above: The parish church of St Dingat and St Mary at Dingestow, the only church in Wales dedicated to St Dingat**.
-This was the least isolated of the three churches I visited, but was nevertheless quiet and peaceful.
+church in Wales dedicated to St Dingat**.
+This was the least isolated of the

 **Correction